ruby-rice/rice/README.md

 ~~~

 Internally whenever Rice catches a C++ or a Ruby exception, it converts
-it to an Exception object.
+it to an `Exception` object.
 This object will later be re-raised as a
 Ruby exception when control is returned to the Ruby VM.

-Rice uses a similar class called Jump_Tag to handle symbols thrown by
+Rice uses a similar class called `Jump_Tag` to handle symbols thrown by
-Ruby's throw/catch or other non-local jumps from inside the Ruby VM.
+Ruby's `throw`/`catch` or other non-local jumps from inside the Ruby VM.

 ## Builtin Types {#builtin}